Good Turns Across The Generations

 A mother’s perspective on a daughter’s volunteer work

-The fact that Tara Court’s daughter Eliza is spending the summer working with refugees on the Greek island of Samos makes her “beyond happy,” she says.
-Part of the management staff at the Hotel Tivoli in Tivoli NY, Court says she’s excited that her daughter is so enthusiastic about the work she’s doing, but she’s also aware that the changed perspective such work brings can sometimes complicate the task of turning your attention back to your everyday life.
+The fact that Tara Cort’s daughter Eliza is spending the summer working with refugees on the Greek island of Samos makes her “beyond happy,” she says.
+Part of the management staff at the Hotel Tivoli in Tivoli NY, Cort says she’s excited that her daughter is so enthusiastic about the work she’s doing, but she’s also aware that the changed perspective such work brings can sometimes complicate the task of turning your attention back to your everyday life.

 Eliza studies human rights and Arabic at Bard College, where she’ll be a senior this fall.
 On Samos she is working with an aid organization called Samos Volunteers that assists refugees from a wide range of countries—Syria, the Congo, Afghanistan, and more—while they are housed in camps during the process of seeking asylum.
 Eliza volunteers her time there, but to get to Greece she applied for and won a grant from Bard.
 That’s when the hard work began.